-The AC-130 gunship is a revered aircraft in the United States Armed Forces arsenal.
-Since its development and fielding in the 1960s, the AC-130 has showcased its diverse utility in an array of 21st century conflicts.
+The AC-130 gunship is a ground attack aircraft used by the Air Force Special Operations Command (AFSOC).
+Since its development and fielding in the 1960s, the AC-130 has showcased its diverse utility in an array of 21st-century conflicts.

 1. History of the AC-130